tjr1387/api-coding-quiz/README.md

 ## Description
 This is a 10 question multiple choice quiz with some broad, beginner front-end coding questions.
 A timer will tick down to zero, with wrong answers taking even more time off of it.
-At the end you will receive a score, and be able to put post it with your name onto a scoreboard.
+At the end you will receive a score, and be able to post it with your name onto a scoreboard.

 ## Installation